Biology 329: Cell and Molecular Biology (Offered in Fall)

 4. The nature of genetic information, its organization and replication, and the relationship of genetic information to protein expression and function.

 5. The structure, function, and organization of the cytoskeleton and membrane systems.

 Description and objectives: Lectures will highlight critical themes in animal development, including cell division, cell differentiation, and morphogenesis, and covers specific topics such as developmental anatomy, embryonic development, axis formation, organ, tissue, and limb development, and cell-cell communication.
 The course also briefly addresses similarities and differences in developmental strategies among animals and other multicelluar organisms.

-Required text: Developmental Biology (10th edition) by Scott F. Gilbert.
+Required text: Developmental Biology (11th edition) by Gilbert and Barresi.